Skip to content

 • Moisture and sweat on the feet make it easier for microorganisms to grow.

-• People who walk barefoot in sports locker rooms and around swimming pools are also more likely to develop onychomycosis.
+• People who walk barefoot in sports locker rooms and around the pool are also more likely to develop onychomycosis.

-• Skin conditions such as eczema and psoriasis that cause abrasions make the area more susceptible to fungus and other germs.
+• Skin diseases such as eczema and psoriasis that cause abrasions make the area more vulnerable to fungi and other microbes.

-• Age is also a risk factor as well as diabetes.
+• Age is also a risk factor, as is diabetes mellitus.

 The diagnosis

-The dermatologist will diagnose onychomycosis with the clinical examination.
-If he thinks about other diseases (nail psoriasis, lichen, wounds, melanocychomycosis) he may also ask for tests.
-Among them is often the culture with which it is determined if and which pathogenic microorganism is present.
+The dermatologist will diagnose onychomycosis with a clinical examination.
+If other conditions are considered (nail psoriasis, lichen, wounds, black toenails), he may also order tests.
+These often include a culture to determine if and which pathogenic microorganism is present.

 The treatment

-In cases with a small extent of the nail, treatment with only local drugs is often sufficient.
-If the extent of the infection is usually more than half of the nail, it may be necessary to chemically cut the nail (peel off) or give oral medication.
+In cases where the nail is only slightly affected, topical medication alone is often sufficient.
+If the infection is more than half of the nail, it may be necessary to chemically remove the nail (detach it) or give oral medication.

 Sometimes local lasers are also applied.